-Some 20 years ago, one of my boss and most important mentor taught me about this truism from a renowned PhD in organizacional psychology: A people hire A people, B hire C. Have in mind that this truism is not about A-types personalities.
+Some 20 years ago, my boss then and one of the most important mentors I had in life, taught me about this truism from a renowned PhD in organizacional psychology: A people hire A people, B hire C. Have in mind that this truism is not about A-types personalities.
 It’s about quality levels and how people relate to their own perceived quality level.

 Well… my boss taught me this while placing me as an “A”.
 For good and for bad.